 You may remember a blog post I did about a brief 3 day stopover in Iceland a couple of years ago.
 If not you can read about it here.
 My husband and I fell in love with the country in those 3 days and knew we had to plan a trip back.
 This past summer we did return; and for 10 days.
 This time we drove the entire country and their famous ring road.
 The ring road is called route 1 and takes the explorer roughly in a circle around the entire country.

-I’ll have some blog posts coming in the next couple of months about more specifics, such as killer waterfalls, otherworldly beaches, and beautiful landscapes.
-For now I am going to give a brief overview of what we did each day; in hopes it helps someone else planning their Icelandic adventure.
+I am going to give a brief overview of what we did each day; in hopes it helps someone else planning their Icelandic adventure.
 Besides a daily picture, most days I included a Google Map image.
 To give one a sense of where we drove, what we stopped to see, and how much time we spent in the car.
 Just know that some places on the map, may have ended up being skipped at the end (not many, but some).

 I also want to note we visited in the summer.
 The last week of June to the first week of July.
 We liked the idea of being there during the time of midnight sun and zero darkness.
 Most of what we wanted to see was the outdoors and natural scenery.
 The constant daylight never limited to a specific time of day to visit most attractions.